Warburton to captain Lions; no place for Hartley, Launchbury - Rugby - NZ Herald News

-LONDON (AP) " Sam Warburton will captain the British and Irish Lions on their 10-match tour of New Zealand, leading a 41-man squad that does not include England forwards Dylan Hartley and Joe Launchbury.
+Sam Warburton will captain the British and Irish Lions on their 10-match tour of New Zealand, leading a 41-man squad that contains only two Scottish players and does not include England forwards Dylan Hartley and Joe Launchbury.

-Warburton " the 2013 skipper for the tour of Australia " will be the second player to captain the Lions twice, after Martin Johnson (1997, 2001).
+Warburton " the skipper for the 2013 tour of Australia " will be the second player to captain the Lions twice, after England great Martin Johnson (1997, 2001).

+"He did a great job for us in 2013," Lions coach Warren Gatland said Wednesday of the Wales flanker, "so for us it was a natural choice."

+Sixteen England players were selected in an enlarged touring party but New Zealand-born Hartley wasn't among them, despite recently leading his adopted country to a record-equaling run of 18 wins in tier-one test matches.

-The most high-profile omission by Lions coach Warren Gatland when the squad was announced Wednesday was Hartley, who was captain for England's recent 18-match winning run.
-Jamie George " his understudy with England " was preferred, along with fellow hookers Ken Owens and Rory Best.
+Jamie George " Hartley's understudy with England " was preferred as one of three hookers along with Ken Owens and Rory Best.

+Launchbury was one of England's best players in the Six Nations title triumph over February and March but three compatriots " Courtney Lawes, George Kruis and Maro Itoje " were picked ahead of him.

+The squad is heavy on power in both the forwards and at center, a sign of how grueling Gatland and his coaching staff believe the tour will be.

+Three surprises were Wales No. 8 Ross Moriarty, Ireland center Jared Payne and New Zealand-born England center Ben Te'o, while England prop Kyle Sinckler got the call even though all of his eight test appearances have come off the bench.

-There were 16 England players selected, along with 12 from Wales, 11 from Ireland and two from Scotland.
+There were 12 players from Wales " a country coached by Gatland " 11 from Ireland and two from Scotland, which will be one of the big talking points of the selections.

+Scotland won three games in the Six Nations and finished third, its best performance in the northern hemisphere tournament since 2006, but only fullback Stuart Hogg and winger Tommy Seymour were called up by the Lions.

+In the 2013 tour, nine players were summoned as injury cover so all is not lost for those who missed out on what is regarded as the toughest assignment in world rugby: Earning a series win in New Zealand.

 The tour begins on June 3 and culminates in a three-test series against the All Blacks.